Shidacea/Shidacea-CPP/README.md

 What you see is the game engine Shidacea, decoupled from my game Inuhh Shinvasion 2.

-This repository is a template for game projects.
+This repository is an engine, a template for game projects and also a launcher for custom projects.
 Depending on your level of knowledge and desire to mess around with my code, you can do several things:

+* Download projects from other people and launch them using an executable of Shidacea
-* Just change the main mruby scripts and some configuration files to launch your game directly
+* Write your own project using mruby scripts and test them directly
-* Change the core mruby scripts and add new ones
+* Change the core mruby scripts of Shidacea and add new ones
-* Change stuff in the C++ wrapper files
+* Wrap your own methods in C++ using the MrbWrap modules
-* Dive into mruby and SFML and modify them
+* Dive into mruby or one of the submodules and modify them
 * Disassemble the whole thing, write some assembly code and segfault yourself into oblivion (not recommended)

-Overall, this engine was designed to appeal to many people instead of a single group.
+Overall, this engine was designed to appeal to many people instead of just a single group.
 However, a certain degree of knowledge about Ruby is needed.

 # Idea and history